 - (1) The above information is disclosed based on the foreign currency book value (converted to the functional currency). - (2) Due to the diverse functional currency types of the Group's entities, it is not possible to disclose the exchange gain or loss information for monetary financial assets and financial liabilities by each significant foreign currency.
-The Group's foreign currency exchange gains (losses) in 2022 and 2021 were \$45,581 thousand and \$(20,159) thousand, respectively. - 10.
-Capital management
+The Group's foreign currency exchange gains in 2023 and 2022 were \$25,198 thousand and \$45,581 thousand, respectively.

+10. Capital management